Apply for a

 The deadline to apply is Monday, October 3.
 Winners will be announced by DECEMBER (date TBA)

 Mini Grant applications are NOW OPEN!!!
-The DEADLINE TO APPLY is OCTOBER 3, 2022.
-Winners will be announced by December, 2022
+The DEADLINE TO APPLY WAS EXTENDED TO OCTOBER 9, 2023.
+Winners will be announced by December, 2023.

 Frequently Asked Questions